-Born on June 28, 1946, in Detroit, Michigan, Gilda Radner went on to star with close friend John Belushi on NBC's Saturday Night Live.
+Gilda Radner shot to stardom alongside her close friend John Belushi on Saturday Night Live.
 Some of her most memorable characters were Roseanne Roseannadanna and Baba Wawa, and she won an Emmy Award for her work in 1978.
 Radner married fellow comedian Gene Wilder, whom she met on the set of the film Hanky Panky.
 She died of ovarian cancer in 1989.

 Closer to her father, Radner went to see theatrical productions in Detroit with him.
 It was just one of the ways he supported her interest in performing.
 Sadly, her father passed away when she was only in her early teens.

 After high school, Radner went to the University of Michigan.
 She studied theater there, but she never completed her degree.
 Instead Radner moved to Toronto.
 She eventually became a member of the renowned Toronto-based comedy troupe Second City, performing with Dan Aykroyd and John Belushi.

 Radner moved to New York City along with Belushi to work on The National Lampoon Radio Hour.
 The pair also appeared together on stage in The National Lampoon Show.
 Radner and Belushi would continue collaborating with their next big project — Saturday Night Live.